-The Company's principal financial liabilities are trade and other payables and long-term loans.
-The Company's principal financial assets are financial assets at fair value through profit or loss, other assets and cash deposits at banks.
+After repayment in full of the Company's non-current loans, the Company's principal financial liabilities are trade and other payables.
+The Company's principal financial assets are customer receivables, other assets, financial assets at fair value through profit and loss and cash deposits at banks.